keul/afk_slack_agent/README.rst

 =============

 - you have to `create a Slack application <https://api.slack.com/apps?new_app=1>`_, and install it into your workspace
-  - the application should have at least the following `scope <https://api.slack.com/scopes)`_: ``users.profile:write``.
-    optionally, you could also enable ``chat:write`` and ``reactions:write``
+  - the application should have at least the following `scope <https://api.slack.com/scopes>`_: ``users.profile:write``. optionally, you could also enable ``chat:write`` and ``reactions:write``
-- to run custom AFK commands from the client, you'll nee to enable the agent to control your Mac (from "Privacy and Security" system settings)
+- to run custom AFK commands from the client, you'll need to enable the agent to control your Mac (from "Privacy and Security" system settings)

 Configuration
 =============